sayalirked/sayalirked.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. candidate in mechanical engineering, advised by [Dr. Kumar Vemaganti](https://researchdirectory.uc.edu/p/vemagaks) at the University of Cincinnati ([Vemaganti Research Group](http://vemaganti.com)).
+I'm a Ph.D. candidate in mechanical engineering, advised by [Prof. Kumar Vemaganti](https://researchdirectory.uc.edu/p/vemagaks) at the University of Cincinnati ([Vemaganti Research Group](http://vemaganti.com)).
 My research is focused on Bayesian learning in computational rheology - applications to soft tissues and polymers, an area that is highly computational and involves multiple disciplines of study including Bayesian statistics, mechanical engineering and scientific computing.
 I'm investigating rheological constitutive models of solids (soft biological materials and polymers), applying Bayesian statistical approaches to analyze the mechanical behavior of solids in order to improve the reliability of computer model predictions in real-world applications (traumatic brain injury, tissue engineering, computer-aided surgery, product design, material and food processing).

 I'm currently a graduate research assistant working on projects in collaboration with Procter & Gamble (P&G) at the [UC Simulation Center](https://ceas.uc.edu/research/centers-labs/uc-simulation-center.html).
 My work involves employing physics-based predictive-design-approach to drive and outline process design and optimization guidelines using commercial finite element analysis (FEA) and programming tools.